 WHICH OPTION HAS THE BEST WARRANTY?

-The Sentricon System service by Steve’s Pest Control, Inc. has a life-time warranty with a paid annual renewal.
+The Sentricon System service by Steve’s Pest Control, Inc. has a lifetime warranty with a paid annual renewal.
 From the beginning, if any other termite protection is ever needed at any time during the course of our service, it will be performed at no additional charge.
 Once Steve’s has provided 2 years of continuous service there is also a $250,000.00 termite damage warranty that is in place.
 Our termite warranty and protection will transfer to new ownership and may be renewed indefinitely!
-Liquid Barrier Treatments traditionally have a 1 year re-treatment only warranty that may be extended an additional 4 to 9 years (depending on the service company) with annual paid renewals.
-If these renewals are paid within 30 days of the anniversary date of the initial treatment, a re-inspection will be performed and the warranty is extended another year.
+Liquid Barrier Termite Treatments traditionally have a one-year re-treatment only warranty that may be extended an additional 4 to 9 years (depending on the service company) with annual paid renewals.
+If these renewals are paid within 30 days of the anniversary date of the initial termite treatment, a re-inspection will be performed and the warranty is extended another year.
 If live termite activity is found, a re-treatment in the area of the infestation is performed.
 If the termite treatment warranty is not renewed within 30 days of the due date, it will expire and end.
-Just because a company offers 5 to 10 year warranty doesn’t mean the treatment lasts that long!
-It means that when termites are discovered re-infesting the structure and you’ve paid the annual renewals, a spot treatment will be performed in the area of the re-development.
+Just because a company offers 5 to 10-year warranty doesn’t mean the treatment lasts that long!
+It means that when termites are discovered re-infesting the structure and you’ve paid the annual renewals, a spot treatment will be performed in the area of the redevelopment.
 It a violation of federal law for a service company to issue a warranty beyond 1 year without an annual termite inspection.